there4/fogbugz-php-cli/README.md

       --no-interaction -n Do not ask any interactive question.

     Available commands:
       cases        Show the cases for the current filter current      Display the current working case
       estimate     Set a the working estimate for a case filters      List filters for the current user help         Displays help for a command
       list         Lists commands
       login        Establish a session with FogBugz
       logout       End the session with FogBugz
       note         Leave a note on a case open         Open a case in your local browser parent       View a Parent Case
       ps1          Display the current working case
       recent       Show cases you've recently worked on. resolve      Resolve a case
       search       Search by keyword
-      self-update   Updates fb.phar to the latest version. selfupdate    Updates fb.phar to the latest version. setfilter     Set a FogBugz search filter
+      selfupdate   Updates fb.phar to the latest version. setfilter    Set a FogBugz search filter
       setup        Configure this FogBugz client
       start        Start working on a case
       stop         Stop your current working case.
       version      Show version information
       view         View a Case

 ## Setup